Job Tax Deductions, Employee Claim

-One of the results of the Tax Cuts and Jobs Act was removing the deduction for un-reimbursed employee business expenses until 2026 tax returns.
+One of the results of the Tax Cuts and Jobs Act was removing the deduction for un-reimbursed employee business expenses until 2026 Tax Returns.
 This means that employees can no longer reduce their taxable income by deducting employee business expenses (as listed below) or job search expenses.
 Overall, most taxpayers might actually fair better with the higher standard deductions compared to the previous employee expense tax deductions.
+For 2020 and previous year returns, employees can deduct unreimbursed expenses which they paid for during the year.

 Deductions to Claim as an Employee

-As stated earlier, many tax deductions have been eliminated or replaced with the increased standard deduction.
+As stated, many tax deductions have been eliminated or replaced with the increased standard deduction.
 This was greatly increased to make it easier for taxpayers to claim deductions and reduce their taxable income.
 With that, claiming itemized deductions has changed.
 Overall, to decide on whether the itemized versus standard deduction method is best for you can be challenging.
-However, when you prepare your 2020 Taxes with eFile.com, there is no need to memorize these changes.
+However, when you prepare your taxes with eFile.com, there is no need to memorize these changes.
 The eFile App will select the deduction method that benefits you the most.
 Having said that, you can still select in the eFile Tax App which method you prefer.
-Furthermore, the tax app will select tax credits you may be entitled to when you prepare your tax return on eFile.com
+Furthermore, the tax app will select tax credits you may be entitled to when you prepare your tax return on eFile.com.

 Non-Deductible Employee Expenses